yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 This tutorial walks you through using EvoAgentX's powerful tool ecosystem.
 Tools allow agents to interact with the external world, perform computations, and access information.
 We'll cover:

-1. **Understanding the Tool Architecture**: Learn about the base Tool class and its functionality
+1. **Understanding the Tool Architecture**: Learn about the base Tool class and Toolkit system
 2. **Code Interpreters**: Execute Python code safely using Python and Docker interpreters
 3. **Search Tools**: Access information from the web using Wikipedia and Google search tools
 4. **File Operations**: Handle file reading and writing with special support for different file formats